EQ Educator Institute:

 Email email@example.com or call 212.678.8356

 A social and emotional learning (SEL) program supports students to be more effective by increasing emotional intelligence.
 The EQ Educator Institute provides insights and tools to effectively lead SEL by teaching and modeling learnable skills proven to increase academic and life success.
-Using the Six Second Model, this intensive 3-day institute equips educators to be more effective in teaching, modeling, and integrating these elements of Social Emotional Learning.
+Using the Six Second Model, this intensive 3-day course equips educators to be more effective in teaching, modeling, and integrating these elements of Social Emotional Learning by starting with the essential foundation: Our own EQ growth as educators.
+Then, for education leaders interested in extending the institute content to address issues of schoolwide implementation, we will offer quarterly follow up webinars on this topic.

 As part of a unique collaboration with Summer Principals Academy - New Orleans and the Urban Education Leaders Collaborative at Teachers College, Columbia University and Six Seconds The Emotional Intelligence Institute, this three-day institute will be offered on Loyola Law School’s campus in New Orleans for educators and education leaders.